A2Amir/Behavioral-Cloning/README.md

 ### How to collect data

-Data is collected with [Udacity self-driving car simulator](https://github.com/udacity/self-driving-car-sim) (see Image below), which has two modes(training and autonomous) and two tracks.In the training mode, the simulator captures images from three cameras mounted on the car: a center, right and left camera.
+Data is collected with [Udacity self-driving car simulator](https://github.com/udacity/self-driving-car-sim) (see Image below), which has two modes(training and autonomous) and two tracks.In the training mode, the simulator captures images from three cameras mounted on the car:

+1. A center camera,
+2. A right camera
+3. A left camera.

 That’s because of the issue of recovering from being off-center.
 In the simulator, you can weave all over the road and turn recording on and off to record recovery driving.
 In a real car, however, that’s not really possible.
 At least not legally.
 So in a real car, we’ll have multiple cameras on the vehicle, and we’ll map recovery paths from each camera.
 For example, if you train the model to associate a given image from the center camera with a left turn, then you could also train the model to associate the corresponding image from the left camera with a somewhat softer left turn and you could train the model to associate the corresponding image from the right camera with an even harder left turn.
 In that way, you can simulate your vehicle being in different positions, somewhat further off the center line(see below image).
 To read more about this approach, see this [paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) by the friends at NVIDIA that makes use of this technique.